Jewish History, particulary Early Modern Poland and Modern Europe

 ARTICLES AND BOOK CHAPTERS:

-“Dubnow’s Other Daughter: Jewish Eastern Europe in Lucy S. Dawidowicz’s The Golden Tradition.”
-Making History Jewish: The Dialectics of Jewish History in Eastern Europe and the Middle East, Studies in Honor of Prof. Israel Bartal (forthcoming, Magnes Press).
+“Dubnow’s Other Daughter: Jewish Eastern Europe in Lucy S. Dawidowicz’s The Golden Tradition,” in Making History Jewish: The Dialectics of Jewish History in Eastern Europe and the Middle East, Studies in Honor of Professor Israel Bartal, eds.
+Paweł Maciejko and Scott Ury (Brill, 2020): 229-252.

 “Introduction: Experiencing Sara Levy’s World.”
 Gender, Judaism, and the Bach Tradition in Enlightenment Berlin, co-edited with Rebecca Cypess (Eastman Studies in Music Series, University of Rochester Press, 2018): 1-18.